Hermle Quartz Clock Movement Removal Instructions

 - If using a second hand, screw the small nut on top of minute hand then push the second hand onto the pin in the center.

-- You are done installing you're brand new quartz clock movement !
+- Now done installing the brand new quartz clock movement !

 Quartz hands installation